bradgillap/Script-Bank/README.md

 ## License

-This applies to scripts I've written which are clearly marked.
 If a script displays a different license then please follow that license.

 Copyright 2016 Bradley Gillap